 "The Pahlavi Texts of the book of Dinkard are Zoroastrian canonical comments on the Avesta, considered part of the Zoroastrian scriptures.
 It mentioned KaiKhusrois, a mythological prophet who transformed Vae, the god of the air, into the shape of a camel.
 He then mounted him and went where the immortal mythological Persians dwelt."

 At the same time that the archaeological record ever-increasingly confirms the Bible as a reliable source of ancient historical record Muhammad's followers try ever more desperately to explain away the impossible.
-Google (simply click) - archaeology bible accurate historical record.
+Bing search (simply click) - archaeology bible accurate historical record.

-Many of Mohammed's illiterate 7th century followers left Islam after Mohammed recited the tall tale of his "night journey".
+Many of Mohammed's followers left him after he came up with the tall tale of his "night journey".
 Yet Aiaha testified that he never left her side that night.
-If so many of Muhammad's even illiterate 7th century followers had the good sense to abandon him over his fantasy, what excuse do literate Muslims find in this 21st century information age, to follow Mohammed's and his "tradition" "reporter's" fiction?
+If so many of Muhammad's even illiterate 7th century followers had the good sense to abandon him over his fantasy, what excuse do literate Muslims find in this 21st century information age to follow Mohammed through his so-called "tradition" "reporter's" fiction?

-Isn't it time to investigate the perfectly reasonable accounts we are given in scripture, that are supported by the archaeological evidence, and are perfectly consistent with the physical geography?
-This rather than rejecting that truth to follow myths and fables that were all created and put to the pen in the 7th to 10th centuries AD, without reference to any actual historical record from before the 6th century AD.
+Isn't it time to investigate the perfectly reasonable accounts we are given in scripture, that are supported by the archaeological evidence, while being perfectly consistent with the physical geography?
+As opposed to rejecting that truth to follow myths and fables that were all created and put to the pen in the 7th to 10th centuries AD, without reference to any actual historical record from before the 6th century AD.
 No wonder it is all so goofy that it has had to be to be sorted through, throwing out parts of it and retaining others, in a continuing process that has gone on for 1400 years!